Pheasant Creek (Santa Clara County)

 Pheasant Creek is a perennial to intermittent 1.8 mi north-by-northeast flowing stream in Santa Clara County, California, United States.
-It is tributary to Guadalupe Creek, which is in turn, tributary to the Guadalupe River and south San Francisco Bay at San Jose, California.
+It is a tributary to Guadalupe Creek, which is in turn, tributary to the Guadalupe River and south San Francisco Bay at San Jose, California.

 History

 Pheasant Creek and the rest of the upper Guadalupe River watershed below the Guadalupe Reservoir and Dam were near the Guadalupe Mine, part of the New Almaden Mercury Mining District, established in 1845 in the hills south of San Jose, California, which hosted the first and most productive mercury mines in the state.

 Watershed

 Pheasant Creek begins on the north slope of a ridge between Collords Peak and El Sombroso Mountain in the southern Santa Cruz Mountains.
 It flows north-by-northeast about 1.8 mi before its confluence with Guadalupe Creek about 2.4 mi below Guadalupe Reservoir and Dam.
 It is the second tributary to Guadalupe Creek below the dam, the first being Hicks Creek.